dzikafoczka/recommender-systems-project-2/README.md

 | CatBoostRegressorCBUIRecommender | 0.244060  |
 | AmazonRecommender                | 0.223693  |

-## Conclusion
+## Conclusion <a name="evaluation"></a>

-`User and Item Features #1` turned out to be much better than the `User and Item Features #2` and produced satisfying results on most models.
+As I mentioned above all architectures based on GMF+MLP worked really well.
+They obtained, on average, much better results than the other models.
+Hybrid models based on GML+MLP were especially good, and they gave me the highest results, above 0.26.

+A great failure were models with many fully connected layers and a large number of neurons.
+They had trouble with learning anything, and when they did learn something, the results were much worse than those obtained by amazon's recomender.

-The CatBoost model achieved the best score of 0.217583, beating amazon's recommender score by 0.032247 points.
+In the end, I managed to get a score of `0.265105`, which beat amazon's recomender by `0.041412` points.

 ## Project requirements